corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 Node Explorer dashboard is shown.
 If you are connecting to this node for the first time, you can now configure the explorer to access your node's CorDapps.

-To log in to a remote node:
+**To log in to a remote node using SSH credentials:**

 1. Open Node Explorer.

+2. Enter the username and password you would use to access your node.

-2. In the login screen, check the **Use SSH** box.
+3. Select the **Use SSH** box.

 Fields for SSH credentials are displayed.

-3. Enter the SSH Port for your remote node.
+4. Enter the SSH Port for your remote node.

-4. Enter the username and password
+5. Enter the username and password.

 Node Explorer dashboard is shown.
 If you are connecting to this node for the first time, you can now configure the explorer to access your node's CorDapps.